-Installing a Nest thermostat is one of the best ways to optimize the day-to-day schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you may expect, it won’t work properly or at all if you see an error code appear.
-The specific error code provides useful information about the source of the problem, something a professional technician can use to offer solutions that much quicker.
+Installing a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your HVAC system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you can expect, it won’t work well or at all if you see an error code show up.
+The exact error code provides useful information about the underlying problem, something a professional technician can use to present solutions that much quicker.

-Let’s consider seven of the most likely error codes you could find on your Nest thermostat.
-We’ll review the basics of each error code along with how you can fix it and the approximate cost to do so.
-Keep in mind that while the costs will ultimately hinge on the specific Nest model, you can expect to pay around $75-$200 for repairs.
-This should include travel and labor costs as well as any specific components needed to wrap up repairs.
+Let’s consider seven of the most frequent error codes you could find on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you could fix it and the approximate cost to do so.
+Don’t forget that while the investment will ultimately depend on the precise Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is disconnected from the system.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
 Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the problem is fixed.
+The error message will remain on display until the issue is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A certified technician will inspect electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician will inspect electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

 Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not just a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll disconnect the power and gradually look at each wire, seeing to it that they are fully placed into the connector with the proper amount of uncovered copper.
-When they pinpoint the problem connector, it can be exchanged for a new one.
+They’ll shut off the power and gradually look at each wire, making sure they are fully inserted into the connector with the proper amount of exposed copper.
+Once they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-In the event the breakers are on, you can examine a handful of other places before consulting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
+Presuming the breakers are on, you can check a couple of other places before consulting a professional technician.

-As this error can drain your thermostat’s battery, the first step might be supplying enough power to find out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and supply power with a USB cable.
-Assuming it reveals error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it’s maybe best to call a pro.
+Since this error can consume your thermostat’s battery, the first step might be restoring enough power to find out if this specific error code is what you’re working with.
+You can detach the thermostat from its base and provide power by using a USB cable.
+Assuming it reveals error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This can stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-A technician will cautiously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+A technician should meticulously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it can still prevent you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting adequate power.
+You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is sent using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as possible.
-You can then get a hold of a professional technician with the proper experience detecting and fixing electrical malfunctions.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is sent using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to turn the power off as soon as you can.
+You can then get a hold of a professional technician with the necessary experience detecting and resolving electrical issues.

 e73 – Critical

-This will sometimes be as easy as the breaker being shut off, but it can also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s a good idea to speak with a local professional.
+This will sometimes be as simple as the breaker being shut off, but it could also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s a good idea to speak with a local professional.